Browthon/Browthon-Reborn/README.md

 ## Changelog

-### V 1.0.0 : First Update - XX XX 2019 (INDEV)
+### V 1.0.0 : First Update - 19 Jan 2019 (LATEST)

+- Update information page of parameters
+- Rework on history, bookmarks, raccourcis and sessions
+- Rework on loading of tabs and on some tab behaviors
+- Add downloads
-- Add themes with defaults themes : Default, dark and Sielo
+- Add themes (by default : default, dark and sielo)
-- Add Addons with defaults addons : DiscordRPC
+- Add addons (by default : Discord RPC)
+- Create a setup.py to have a easy installation
+- Add a warn when you have  anew version of Browthon
+- Add a system to update the database of Browthon
+- Add private browsing
+- Bugs Fixes :
+  - Crash when you use middle click
+  - Crash when you click on "Voir Image" in context menu
+  - When you close a tab, the tab was always loaded
+  - Crash when you close a other tab than the current tab

-### V 0.1.0 : Initial Update - 08 Dec 2018 (LATEST)
+### V 0.1.0 : Initial Update - 08 Dec 2018

 - First version